To do list for Spanish real-time VAT reporting (SII)

 There are two options:

-Marosa is partnering with a major software developer in Spain to offer a platform solution with support from our tax technology team to adapt your ERP into a flat file or other format options of your data.
+Marosa is partnering with a major software developer in Spain to offer a platform solution with support from our tax technology team to adapt your ERP into a flat file or other format options of your data in order to compy with the Spanish real-time VAT reporting requisites.

 Send us an email if you want to hear about our software offering and tax technology support.